nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```
 <br>

-We can assign integral literal directly to floating point variables and that integral literal can be specified either in decimal, octal or hexadecimal forms.
+Integral literals can be directly assigned to floating-point variables, and these literals can be specified in decimal, octal, or hexadecimal forms.
 ```java linenums="1"
 double d = 0777; //valid